queekao/interview-Fscape/simple_application/README.md

 # Interview-Fscape

-This is a frontend of telephone booth.
-The reason why I did not separate from server is because I might use lambda to achieve server-side rendering through API gateway.
-Therefore, I configure the whole system together
+This is a simple of Fscape interview

 ## Frontend Configuration